-We also visited the Malindi Marine National Park (yes I have a thing for marine parks) where we went on a snorkelling trip.
-The water was a bit cloudy, which is quite common for the time of year at which we were visiting, but it was still full of fish.
-It was so much fun to throw pieces of bread in the water, and watch all the fish storm up to eat it.
-Swimming around surrounded by fish was also great fun, especially because they don’t seem to mind, and let you swim easily amongst them.
+We had the whole boat to ourselves and it took a short sail away from the shore, where most of the fish gather.
+The water wasn’t particularly clear, which we were told is quite common for the time of year at which we were visiting, but it was still full of fish.
+Our driver kept throwing pieces of bread in the water to attract the fish, it was very fun to watch all the fish storm up to eat it.
+Swimming around surrounded by fish was also great fun, especially because they don’t seem to mind and let you swim easily amongst them.

 Which is better?
 Watamu or Malindi Marine Park?